 4.)
 Faster start uptime

 An inverter AC will generally reach the desired thermostat temperature faster than a non-inverter equivalent.
 An inverter will be able to use much more power for the initial phase, then progressively diminish it as it gets close to the needed temperature.
 This will be much slower for a non-inverter AC, as their motors’ stop-start cycles necessitate a less precise operation.
 They will tend to make the room colder than the target temperature for a short time before shutting down, restarting when the room becomes warmer than the target temperature.

 5.)
 Better comfort

-The biggest reason to getting an inverter boils down to user comfort.
+The biggest reason for getting an inverter boils down to user comfort.
 The quieter operation and precise temperature control make them perfect for getting a good night’s sleep and preventing untimely distractions in the office.
-The enormous energy savings and the reduced impact on the environment can also quell some of the guilt and mental stress many of us have over running what was traditionally a very power-hungry appliance.
+The enormous energy savings and the reduced impact on the environment can also quell some of the guilt and mental stress many of us have to overrun what was traditionally a very power-hungry appliance.

 Air conditioners with a DC-AC power inverter present more than enough benefits to outweigh their slightly higher initial cost compared to non-inverter units.
 As the technology improves and becomes more widespread, the initial costs can only come down further.
 We may even see non-inverter air conditioners disappear from the shelves in our lifetimes.